alejandrochang/StudyGuideNotes/node.md

 Processors, Machine Code and C++.
 A microprocessor is a tiny machine that does work.
 Microprocessors typically speak one of these languages: IA-32, x86-64, ARM, MIPS.
 A processor is a physical thing thats a machine that accepts instructions and carries them out.
 Node is written in C++.
 The V8 JS Engine is written in C++.
 V8 is the thing that converts javascript into machine code.

+V8 under the hood: (Google's v8 Engine)
+Looking inside the v8 documentation provided by google, you can see all the low level microprocessors code as well as all the C++ (.h and .cc files) that compile our code and turn it into machine code.
+It's just a lot of code that is very efficient and very good.